 Making the Steampunk gears

-To make the gears, I used a regular cardboard box and used a homemade compass to draw different size circles.
-The biggest circle was 25 cm and I reduced each circle by 5 cm as they went up.
+To make the gears, I used a regular cardboard box and my homemade compass to draw circles of various sizes.
+The largest measured 25 cm in diameter, and each successive circle was reduced by 5 cm.

 Adding the embellishments

-You can see how all the messy hot glue around the studs add more character to the gears.
+You can see how all the messy hot glue around the studs adds more character to the gears.

-It is once you add the wax that you see the benefit of adding all the layers.
+It’s only after you add the wax that you truly appreciate the benefit of layering all those textures.

 Completed Steampunk Christmas Tree